timelsass/boldgrid-inspirations/readme.txt

 * Bug fix:		JIRA WPB-1863	Cart does not look for watermarked images used within staged pages.
 * Bug fix:		JIRA WPB-1891	View / Download of images within receipts not working for images purchased via Staging.
 * Bug fix:		JIRA WPB-1893	JS errors in console when viewing attachments.
+* Bug fix:		JIRA WPB-1900	Attribution shows in menu when menu generated using wp_page_menu.

 = 1.1.3 =
 * Bug fix:		JIRA WPB-1824	Fixed order of plugin deactivation and uninstall in Start Over process.